calledit/the_mind/README.md

 ## Basic assumptions/definitions for proper understanding
 1. ***Everything*** is a model.
 You are a model, the things you see with your perception are models that your unconscious uses to grasp the world, math is a model, numbers are models, contexts/perspectives/categories/groups/objects/systems are models, the air is a model, words are models... its models all the way up, and all the way down.
 2. Truth, is only valid within the model that it is defined in.
-See [Gödel's incompleteness theorem](https://en.wikipedia.org/wiki/Gödel%27s_incompleteness_theorems).
-(It is invalid to validate a system using the system itself.)
+It is therefor invalid to validate a system using the system itself.
 3. A model of a thing is a formula that defines/describes the things properties, and/or how it behaves.
 A model can be consistent(ie the model is consistent with itself) or inconsistent(it contradicts itself).
 All models have validity, validity is a property that describes how well the model models the thing it is modelling(basically how accurate the models is).
 4. So a model is a structure that defines relations and properties, a “model” in this definitional sense is not only an imitation of something else it is the thing itself.
 To state it again: everything that exists, exists as models interacting with other models.